FoxEW/Car-Insurance-Claims/README.md

 **Data Description:**

-A **Car Insurance Company** has a need to derive more value from available insurance & claims related data.
+The Stakeholder - a **Car Insurance Company** - has a need to derive more value from available insurance & claims related data.

 - The data set consists of 10,000 rows of data - detailing 19 features re.
 Client & Insurance related events.
 - Granularity of data: On a record level - each row provides details of a client's insurance related activities.
 - **"Outcome"** = Provides the claim status (activities) of the Client (1 = Claimed, 0 = Not Claimed).